"We have gained control of this territory after a series of battles," Xhelal Svecla, Kosovo's Interior Minister, told reporters.

-Kosovo Army.
+Kosovo army.
 Photo: AFP

-Kosovo Prime Minister Albin Kurti said at least 30 heavily armed gunmen had been surrounded by authorities and called on them to surrender.
+Kosovo Prime Minister Albin Kurti said that at least 30 heavily armed gunmen had been surrounded by authorities and called on them to surrender.

-The Serbian Orthodox Church also confirmed that gunmen stormed the monastery in Banjska, where pilgrims from the northern Serbian city of Novi Sad were staying.
+The Serbian Orthodox Church also confirmed that gunmen stormed a monastery in Banjska, where pilgrims from the northern Serbian city of Novi Sad were staying.
 Kosovo police also confirmed that the Jarinje and Brnjak border crossings between Serbia and Kosovo were closed following the incident.

 Hoang Ton (according to AFP)